 - Kris and Addam from American Idol Season 8 are apparently very aware of their fandom.
 Kris reportedly has even put in fic request.

-- Adventurers!: This strip, in which our heroes find out what Adventurers! fansites contain.
+- Adventurers!: Strip #161, in which our heroes find out what Adventurers! fansites contain.
+It's Head-Tiltingly Kinky.
 (Adventurers! fan-made - and author-made! - hentai actually did exist once.)

 - In RPG World, Eikre finds yaoi of him and Hero.
 Eikre doesn't take it too well, but Hero just goes "Hey, it's us!"